As a lover of the environment, GetFactsnotHype takes a special interest in protecting people and planet with wiser, eco-friendly choices.

-Amitraz is a formamidine pesticide, acaricide and insecticide, and its toxicity has been found mostly in cases in the country Turkey, however the USA is starting to see it being used more often both in agricultural products like livestock pest managment and products for domesticated pets.
+Amitraz is a formamidine pesticide, acaricide, and insecticide, and its toxicity has been found mostly in cases in the country of Turkey; however, the USA is starting to see it being used more often both in agricultural products like livestock pest management and products for domesticated pets.

 This has been used on dogs for mange as well as being in some solutions for flea and tick control, so the paw licking could possibly be a method of ingestion.
-More importantly however, because dogs chew on just about everything, a collar with this chemical could be chewed on thereby causing the toxicity.
-Even though this is not an approved chemical for cats, some pet owners have treated their cats exposing them to this toxicity.
-Zema has some products containing Amitraz.
-Here are some of the side effects of Amitraz.
+More importantly, however, because dogs chew on just about everything, a collar with this chemical could be chewed on, thereby causing the toxicity.
+Even though this is not an approved chemical for cats, some pet owners have treated their cats, exposing them to this toxicity.
+Zema has some products containing amitraz.

-Other symptoms for dogs and cats range from the mild including hair loss and drooling to mid range issues such as tremors, seizures, profuse salivation and hyperexcitability.
-Cats are particularly at risk because they have less-efficient metabolic pathways and therefore can have shock, hyperthermia and even death within a few hours of toxicity if not treated.
+Other symptoms for dogs and cats range from mild, including hair loss and drooling, to mid-range issues such as tremors, seizures, profuse salivation, and hyperexcitability.
+Cats are particularly at risk because they have less-efficient metabolic pathways and, therefore, can have shock, hypothermia, and even death within a few hours of toxicity if not treated.
 Etofenprox, d-phenothrin, cyphenothrin, and deltamethrin (or decamethrin) are other names of pyrethrins and pyrethroids to watch when reading your labels.
 You can see more on pyrethrins at The Veterinary Journal Volume 182, Issue 1, October 2009, Pages 7-20.